Write each of the following in scientific notation with two signi... | Channels for Pearson+

 Textbook Question

-Write each of the following in scientific notation with two significant figures:d.
-0.000 25 cm
+Write each of the following in scientific notation with two significant figures:c.
+100 000 m

 Verified step by step guidance